dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 pgcopydb stream setup - Setup source and target systems for logical decoding

-The command ``pgcopydb stream setup`` connects to the source database and creates creates a ``pgcopydb.sentinel`` table, and then connects to the target database and creates a replication origin positioned at the LSN position of the logical decoding replication slot that must have been created already.
+The command ``pgcopydb stream setup`` connects to the target database and creates a replication origin positioned at the LSN position of the logical decoding replication slot that must have been created already.
 See :ref:`pgcopydb_snapshot` to create the replication slot and export a snapshot.

 ::